Hannelore Baron

-Hannelore Baron (June 8, 1926 – April 28, 1987) was an artist who created highly personal, book-sized, abstract collages and box constructions, and exhibited in the late 1960s.
+Hannelore Baron (June 8, 1926 – April 28, 1987) was a German-American artist who created reminiscent and expressive collages and box constructions that blend abstraction, assemblage, and personal chronicle.
+Exhibited in the late 1960s, Baron's art often composed of found materials, fabric and text, earning recognition as an important artist in 20th-century mixed-media art.

 Biography

-Born in Dillingen/Saar, Germany, Baron and her family fled persecution in Nazi Germany, illegally crossing the border into Luxembourg in 1939.
-In 1941 Baron's family sailed from Lisbon to New York and settled in the Bronx, New York City.
-By the time she graduated from the Staubenmiller Textile High School in Manhattan, Baron was reading eastern philosophy, making increasingly abstract paintings and probably already experiencing the symptoms of claustrophobia and depression that would lead to a series of nervous breakdowns throughout her life.
-She married book dealer Herman Baron in 1950 with whom she had daughter Julie and son Mark.
+Born in Dillingen, Germany, Hannelore Alexander and her family fled persecution in Nazi Germany, crossing the border into Luxembourg in 1939.
+In 1941 Baron's family travelled from Lisbon to New York and settled in the Bronx, New York City after the United States Consulate granted them an emigration quota.
+In the time Baron graduated from the Staubenmiller Textile High School in Manhattan in 1945, the young artist was reading eastern philosophy, making increasingly abstract paintings and already experiencing the symptoms of claustrophobia and depression that would lead to a series of nervous breakdowns throughout her life.
+Baron's high school education centered around fashion illustration, it was not of interest to her and no use in her art, although materials and textiles did interest her and were a paramount to her art.
+In 1950, Hannelore Alexander married Herman Baron, a bookseller, with whom she had their daughter Julie and their son Mark.
 In the late 1950s Baron combined a variety of techniques and began making her first collages.
 Occupied with raising her two children and beset by psychological problems, Baron nevertheless exhibited her work and in 1969, the year of her one-person exhibition at Ulster County Community College, she began to make the box constructions that would become her signature.
-In the early 1970s, Baron established a studio and devoted her time and energy completely to her artwork until her death in 1987.
+In the early 1970s, Baron established a studio and devoted her time and energy completely to her artwork until her death in 1987 from cancer.
 Hannelore Baron was self-taught.